-We do this in a variety of ways, including providing skill-building workshops, connecting students with potential employers through the Pitt Bridges job board, and offering individual counseling sessions.
+We do this in a variety of ways, including providing skill-building workshops, connecting students with potential employers through the Handshake job board, and offering individual counseling sessions.

 Faculty can help encourage students to take advantage of our complimentary in-house services early in their academic career, before starting a job search.

 Here are some ways that faculty and staff can work together to encourage workplace readiness as well as candidacy for prestigious fellowships or postdoctoral opportunities: